-The results of the July 1, 2016 annual actuarial valuation of the Judges Retirement Fund are presented in this report.
+The results of the July 1, 2017 annual actuarial valuation of the Judges Retirement Fund are presented in this report.
 This report was prepared at the request of the Board and is intended for use by the Board and staff and those designated or approved by the Board.
 This report may be provided to parties other than the Fund only in its entirety.
 GRS is not responsible for the consequences of any unauthorized use of this report by persons other than the intended users as described above.

-The purpose of the valuation is to measure the Fund's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2016.
+The purpose of the valuation is to measure the Fund's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2017 according to prescribed assumptions.
 Note that we have not attempted to quantify the impact of GASB Statements No. 67 and No. 68 in this report.
-Please see the separate report dated December 1, 2016.